eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/workspace.rst

 .. note::

     If a saved workspace references a DDS domain or Discovery Server that is not reachable at load time, that monitor opens in a waiting state and its panes populate as entities are discovered.

-.. _workspace_what_is_saved:
+The statistics backend is always reset on load.
+Entities are resolved by type and name - not by volatile entity IDs - so workspaces are portable across runs even when entity identifiers change.

 What Gets Saved
 ===============